sjtalkar/timeseries_analysis/README.md

 The length of the longest consecutive subsequence that is above or below the mean

 The earliest occurrence within the time series of the minimum or maximum value

+## Deep learning
+Many of the headaches of preprocessing data to fit a model’s assumptions are gone when deep learning models are used:

+There is no requirement of stationarity.

+There is no need to develop the art and skill of picking parameters, such as assessing seasonality and order of a seasonal ARIMA model.

+There is no need to develop a hypothesis about the underlying dynamics of a system, as is helpful with state space modeling.

+Machine learning models rarely are developed for time series problems, whereas deep learning offers a great deal of flexibility to develop architectures specific to temporal data.

+Also, deep learning does best with numerical inputs in different channels all scaled to similar values between –1 and 1.
+This means that you will need to preprocess your data even though it’s not theoretically required.
+Also, you need to preprocess it in a way that avoids lookahead,